dongzhang2077/dongzhang2077/README.md

 ## Hi there 👋
 🔭 I’m currently studying at Douglas College.<br>
-🌱 I’m currently learning Computer and Information System.
+🌱 I’m currently learning Computer and Information System.<br>
-👯 I’m looking to get chance for Co-op or intership.
+👯 I’m looking to get chance for Co-op or intership.<br>
-📫 How to reach me: domcheung018@gmail.com
+📫 How to reach me: domcheung018@gmail.com<br>
-⚡ Fun fact: After trying, let's see what will catch, aha, an exception.
+⚡ Fun fact: After trying, let's see what will catch, aha, an exception.<br>
 <!--
 **nortHades/nortHades** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.